 With two strong layers of quilting cotton, there’s no need for interfacing, so you can easily fold down two bags to fit into the matching case.
 Just fold, roll, wrap, and tie.
 It makes a perfect, compact case to store in your purse or glovebox or throw in another tote.

-For more interesting information, take a look at our companion article.
+For some interesting behind-the-scenes information about our mixing and matching choices, take a look at our companion article.
 It goes into more detail about each of our chosen fabric collections as well as the designers behind them.
 We also include links to some of our favorite tips and techniques for working with a pattern and fussy cutting.

 Sewing Tools You Need